or1on-ctf/or1on-ctf.github.io/_posts/2019-11-15-Blackalps-Storm-Area51.md

 ---
 layout: post
-title: Blackalps 2019 - Storm Area 51
+title: Blackalps 2019 - Storm Area51
 ---

 This writeup is about one out of two forensic challenges from the Blackalps 2019 CTF.
-It is about memory analysis.
-It's topic is the Area 51 Raid that happened on September 20, 2019.
+It is about memory analysis and identifying certain processes and files in order to extract them.
+A password protected PDF requires the cracking of a KeePass database.
+The szenario is based on the Area51 Raid which happened on September 20, 2019.

 <!--more-->